-Curtis Instruments operates more like a matrix organisation than a hierarchy.
-We're like three-dimensional fabric, a highly interwoven group of professionals who are comfortable with mutual reporting obligations that stretch out in many directions.
-It requires great skills in judgment, negotiation, communication, and it creates a highly collaborative work place.
+Curtis Instruments operates more as a matrix organization than a hierarchy.
+We're like 3-dimensional fabric, a highly interwoven group of professionals who are comfortable with mutual reporting obligations that stretch out in many directions.
+It requires great skills in negotiation, judgment, communication, and it creates a highly collaborative workplace.

-Worldwide, we have a philosophy of hiring local people, rather than expatriate management.
+Worldwide, we have a philosophy of hiring local people, not expatriate management.
 That means our customers in each market are dealing with people who are sensitive to local cultures and business modes, and that's a real positive attribute.
 You can't impose your own style or culture.
 Instead, successful international business adapts to local opportunities and needs with local solutions.

-Despite our size and international scope. we are more like a family.
+Despite our size and international scope, we are more like a family.
 And one of the things our people really enjoy about Curtis is its ethics and management style.
 Our operating philosophy is personal, honest, compassionate.
 I think that's one of the things our customers appreciate as well.
 We will always go to extreme lengths for our customers.